MoodAngels: A Retrieval-augmented Multi-agent Framework for Psychiatry Diagnosis: Retrieval-augmented Multi-agent Framework

 \section{Retrieval-augmented Multi-agent Framework}

-In this section, we propose a retrieval-augmented multi-agent framework tailored for the diagnosis of mood disorders, integrating structured clinical knowledge with dynamic decision-making.
+In this section, we propose a retrieval-augmented multi-agent framework tailored for the diagnosis of mood disorders\footnote{The problem definition is provided in Appendix~\ref{append:problem_definition}.}, integrating structured clinical knowledge with dynamic decision-making.
 The framework consists of three specialized diagnostic agents, each performing an independent diagnostic process based on reorganized medical records and selected diagnostic scales.
 These agents employ two core analytical tools: a Granular-Scale Analysis module that matches symptoms to diagnostic criteria at a fine-grained level, and a Case-Based Retrieval module that retrieves relevant prior cases from a curated knowledge base.
 The diagnostic opinions of the agents are then synthesized through a structured debate mechanism to form a final judgment.

 The key innovations of MoodAngels focus on the depth of symptom analysis and the design of diversified diagnostic reasoning processes.
 Unlike conventional methods that rely solely on total scale scores, the Granular-Scale Analysis method captures intra-scale symptom patterns, which supports a more personalized and accurate understanding of individual differences.
 This aspect is particularly important in psychiatric assessment, where such variability is often overlooked.
 In addition, although case retrieval is commonly applied in general medical diagnosis, psychiatric evaluation requires more cautious application due to its subjectivity and high inter-individual variability.
 To address this challenge, the three diagnostic agents are designed with different levels of reliance on historical cases.
 This ensures that prior knowledge contributes meaningfully to the diagnostic process without dominating it.
 The complementary perspectives of the agents are ultimately integrated through structured debate, improving both the robustness and interpretability of the final diagnostic outcome.